btcpayserver/BTCPayServer.Lightning/README.md

 `ILightningClient` is an interface which abstract the underlying implementation with a common interface.

-The `connectionString` encapsulates the necessary information BTCPay needs to connect to your lightning node, we currently support:
+The `connectionString` encapsulates the necessary information BTCPay needs to connect to your Lightning node, we currently support:

 * `clightning` via TCP or unix domain socket connection
 * `lightning charge` via HTTPS
 * `LND` via the REST proxy
 * `Eclair` via their new REST API
+* `LNbank` via REST API
 * `LNDhub` via their REST API

 #### Examples